 Who Not How: The Formula to Achieve Bigger Goals Through Accelerating Teamwork by Dan Sullivan and Benjamin Hardy

 This book explains what might be called “delegation on steroids.”
 The authors lay out how teamwork and collaboration can help you achieve your vision—and indeed, much more than your vision—by finding the right people to work with.
-As your freelance proofreading career grows, you will seriously need to consider growing a team of people to help you with your business.
+As your freelance proofreading career grows, you will seriously need to consider forming a team of people to help you with your business.
 This book tells you how to do it.

 Summing it up: Proofreading recommended resources